ercrema/Lundy_et_al_2024/README.md

 * `phase_sitemap.R`...
 Contains an Rscript for generating constrained arrival of rice in Tokai and Central Highlands and site map for fig. 1 in manuscript.
 ### results
 * `StattestORA` ... contains results from statistical analysis of ORA results reported in manuscript from
-* `phase.RData` and `phase_constrained...
-RData` ...
+* `phase.RData` and `phase_constrained.RData` ...
 Contains the R script for running the unconstrained and constrained versions of the hierarhichal Bayesian phase models.
 Results are shown in figure produced by phase contrained and site map.R
 * `table_seed_freq.csv`... table of seed impression frequencies

 ### manuscript